 The type of chromatographic analyses you do will determine how you choose to use your pump.
-The P4000, P2000, and P200 pumps are gradient pumps, used for methods development, and characterized by automatically varying solvent compositions during a run.
+The P4000 is a gradient pump used for methods development, and characterized by automatically varying solvent compositions during a run.
 This chapter contains a pump theory of operation, some recommended LC pump practices, and describes how the pump is used to perform basic operations: editing, loading and running a file, purging the pump, and viewing the pump's status.